jperilla/gibbs_motif_finding/README.md

 `-l`: defines the l-mer, or size of teh motif you are searching for

 `-f`: required parameter that gives the filename of the input file of the sequences to be searched

+`-p`: set to True if these are protein sequences, otherwise DNA sequences, default is False

 ---